Why “just in case” is a dead end phrase

 Just in case.

-Often we are purging, decluttering, letting go of years of “stuff” that would have to have some meaning – given that we kept it along for so long.
-But over time, much of what we keep loses its purpose.
-And as such, does not serve our overall plan of how we want to feel in our space.
+Often you are purging, decluttering, and letting go of years of “stuff” that would have to have some meaning – given that you kept it along for so long.
+In fact, you want to justify why you have kept it so long or why you might need to keep it longer.

-Knowing how you want to feel in your space is important if you really want to contend with clutter.
-When we’re clear on how we want the space to look and feel, we start to see more clearly, and honestly, not only what doesn’t fit the plan, but why.
+Knowing how you want to feel is important if you want to contend with clutter.
+When you’re clear on how you want the space to look and feel, you start to see more clearly, and honestly, not only what doesn’t fit the plan, but why.

 Just in case what?

-The answer to that really never comes to fruition.
-What we need to realize is that just in case, like other statements that get in the way of the purge, is a statement born out of fear — fear of letting go, not having enough, not being ready.
-That is why we say it.
+It is a phrase, like other statements that get in the way of the purge, born out of fear — fear of letting go, not having enough, not being ready.

-It is dead end phrase that will always equal never.
-Unless you push yourself through the fears.
+It is a dead-end phrase that will always equal never unless you push yourself through the fears.

 Fear is not the enemy.